-Firstly, here are some of the reasons why a career in the energy industry is a great idea.
+Firstly, here are some of the reasons why energy a good career path.

 Why is energy a good career path?